- Capital Projects

 Student selection process

-CASB faculty identify potential participants through departmental courses and the Registrar’s list of new students.
+CASB faculty identify potential participants through departmental courses and the Registrar’s list of new students, and faculty may encourage promising first-year students to apply.

 Conference and showcase